gar1cia/eye-exercise/README.md

 # eye-exercise
+Run the webpage index.html.
-Create eyes that follow your cursor.
+Eyes will now follow your cursor.